Fast gradient-free optimization of excitations in variational quantum eigensolvers: Comprehensive overview of standard approaches in variational quantum algorithms

 For gradient-based optimization of parameterized quantum circuits, analytical gradients can be computed for specific types of parameterized operators and gates through so-called \emph{parameter-shift rules}.
 As the name suggests, the (partial) derivative of a function $f_{\bm{\theta}}$ w.r.t. parameter $\theta_j$ is composed of energy function evaluations at shifts of parameter $\theta_j$.
 For excitation operators, fulfilling the generator property $G^3 = G$ without being self-inverse, i.e., $G^2 \neq I$, Ref.~\cite{anselmetti_LocalExpressiveQuantumnumberpreserving_2021} states the four-term paramter-shift rule relying on the energy values of four parameter shifts $\pm \alpha, \pm \beta$ as

 with, for example,

 Other choices of $\alpha, \beta, d_{1,2}$ are possible subject to conditions \cite{anselmetti_LocalExpressiveQuantumnumberpreserving_2021}.

 Variations of parameter-shift rules exist in which the quantum circuit is dressed by additional gates.
 This leads to a decrease in the number of required shifts and, hence, energy evaluations on the quantum device to \emph{two} if the wave function (i.e., quantum state) is \textit{real}.
 For excitation operators , this was derived in Ref.~\cite{kottmann_FeasibleApproachAutomatically_2021}.
-As both the four-term parameter-shift rule \cite{anselmetti_LocalExpressiveQuantumnumberpreserving_2021} and ExcitationSolve rely on energies of pure parameter shifts, the four-term parameter-shift rule is considered for a fair compairons between ExcitationSolve and gradient-based optimizers.
+As both the four-term parameter-shift rule \cite{anselmetti_LocalExpressiveQuantumnumberpreserving_2021} and ExcitationSolve rely on energies of pure parameter shifts, the four-term parameter-shift rule is considered for a fair comparison between ExcitationSolve and gradient-based optimizers.
+While this approach requires circuits differing from the ones necessary to evaluate the energy, the cost of the distinct circuit component may be upper-bounded by the cost of a regular excitation \cite{kottmann_FeasibleApproachAutomatically_2021}.
+Therefore, we may for the sake of simplicity still compare the costs in terms of energy evaluations, even though the shifts for the real wave functions are strictly speaking not energy evaluations as in ExcitationSolve or other optimizers (e.g. Table~\ref{tab:resource_comparison}).